-Born in San Francisco, I was weaned on Carl Barks, M.C Escher, R. Crumb and Gilbert Shelton.
-I was very early on interested in all kinds of storytelling, not just "kiddie" stuff.
-Movies, animation and my own family's rich oral traditions all poured into me and fashioned me into a visual storyteller.
-I continue to find inspiration in nature and my own imagination and endeavor to perfect my craft daily.
+Born in San Francisco, I was weaned on underground comix, dinosaurs and MC Escher.
+Early on I was interested in all kinds of storytelling, not just "kiddie" stuff.
+Movies, animation and family stories poured into me and fashioned me into a visual storyteller.

 What I Do

 I have perfected several different styles of illustration over the years, ranging from more "graphic" cartoons to fully-rendered digital paintings.
 In 2003 I received a grant from the Xeric Foundation and published a 6-issue comic book miniseries set in pre-statehood Oklahoma called "Along the Canadian".
 I have illustrated children's books, created logos and storyboarded for animation.
 I continue to look for projects that are artistically challenging and push me in new directions.
 I regularly freelance doing illustration, storyboarding, concept art, graphic design, and even, occasionally, web design.